vjohndo/tic-tac-toe/README.md

 - If bot is enabled and you spam reset.. stack overflow
 - If you set num to high... stack overflow

-## Instructions
----
-- Game will reset on clicking the rest button.
-- Radio buttons set who starts the game.
-- Game size will set the game size after the game resets.
-- Bot 'X' will engage the bot algorithm it will not work on game sizes other 3.
-- Bot 'X' can not be turned off mid game.

 ## References
 ---